 Q. When are tours given?

-A. Check our “Calendar” tab for currently scheduled tours.
+A. Check our "Book a Tour" page for current scheduled tours.
 Generally, year-round, we have tours running every Friday and Saturday evening, some Sunday evenings, and occasional weeknights.
 Many more tours are scheduled during the month of October.
 We begin to assemble ourselves in WildArt 15 minutes before the tour time to get waivers signed and get paid up.
 We will start promptly at the tour’s start time!
 Private group tours can also be arranged to fit your schedule.

 Q. How much is the tour?

-A. Tour fee is $30 per adult, $20 for children (12 and under) and does not include gratuities for your guide.
-We proudly donate a portion of Covington Ghost Tour’s proceeds to many restoration and preservation projects at Gaither Plantation.
+A. Tour fee on Friday and Saturday is $25 per adult, $20 for children (12 and under) and does not include gratuities for your guide.
+Special weekday and Sunday night tours are $30 per person.

 Q. Is the tour ok for children?